Estimated reading time: 1 minute

 Remember, only a trained health professional can diagnose irrational behavior.

-Cognitive Dissonance, How can conflicting beliefs lead to irrational behavior?
+1. Cognitive Dissonance, How can conflicting beliefs lead to irrational behavior?

 Hmm!
 Cognitive dissonance.
-Let’s see – it’s like a puzzle with pieces from two different puzzles – they don’t fit.
+Let’s see, it’s like a puzzle with pieces from two different puzzles.
+They don’t fit.
 It can make people feel confused or stressed.
 Sometimes, people ignore or hide information that doesn’t match their beliefs.
 You must have seen this at your school or the office.

 To make better choices, think carefully about all the information and try to understand the feeling.